 Comprehensive Cleft Care Workshop

-GSF launched the Comprehensive Cleft Care Workshop series to advance world-class quality cleft care for all patients, especially in underserved populations around the world where the consequences of untreated or inadequately treated clefts can be devastating.
+GSF launched the annual Comprehensive Cleft Care Workshop (CCCW) to advance world-class quality cleft care for all patients, especially in underserved populations around the world where the consequences of untreated or inadequately treated clefts can be devastating.

-The workshops are designed to bring together world leaders in cleft care to provide hands-on training, skills lab and simulation sessions, small team discussions and detailed review of cases with the new generation of cleft care providers.
+The CCCW brings together world leaders in the cleft and craniofacial fields to provide hands-on training, skills lab and simulation sessions, small team discussions, and detailed review of cases with the new generation of cleft care providers.

 International Partnerships for Comprehensive Cleft Care Programs